 Examples of in-kind benefits

-In-kind benefits are those that support employees in doing their job or provide them with a sense of security.
-Here are some examples of these perks:
+In-kind benefits are those that support employees in doing their jobs or provide them with a sense of security.

 Accommodation and relocation

 In most cases, these expenses are paid for by the employer on top of the employees’ salaries.
-Otherwise, their tax bracket is lowered, allowing them to still have a significant chunk of their wages.
+Otherwise, their tax bracket is lowered, allowing them to keep a significant chunk of their wages.

 Many employees wouldn’t be able to pay for the costs of required medical care without this in-kind benefit.

 Not all companies offer this as part of their employee benefits, but a car allowance is also a common perk for employees.

 In a car allowance program, employees are given financial incentives in place of a company car.
 This is given on top of the fixed salaries and is intended to assist employees with their transportation expenses.